ansible-lockdown/RHEL9-STIG-Audit/README.md

 ## Helpful

-If you want to run locally and se easy putput of failures, the following command helps
+If you want to run locally and se easy output of failures, the following command helps

 ```sh
 $ sudo ./run_audit.sh -f documentation